laurence-myers/tcat/README.md

   - select
   - textarea
 - Generate interface for forms with named inputs, so the HTML matches any TS interface.
-- Support for micro-syntax in custom directives, like `ng-repeat`.
-(Plugins?)
 - Automatically allow built-in AngularJS filters, like `date`.
 - It would be nice to somehow detect issues caused by prototype inheritence. e.g. Scope A has property "myText", the the template has an "ng-if" which creates Scope B, and there's a form input with "ng-model" bound to "myText".
 In this scenario, the input would read the value of "myText" from Scope A, but would write the value back to Scope B.
-- Add a tool to generate the directive data JSON from (augmented) AngularJS directive config objects.